 Frequently Asked Questions About Sentinel-1 Data

-Level-1 products can be one of two product types - either Single Look Complex (SLC) or Ground Range Detected (GRD).
+Level-1 products can be one of two product types — either Single Look Complex (SLC) or Ground Range Detected (GRD).
 Level-2 Ocean (OCN) products can have different components available depending on the acquisition mode.
-Products are designated based on their acquisition mode, product type and in the case of Level-1 GRD also its resolution.
+Products are designated based on their acquisition mode, product type and, in the case of Level-1 GRD, resolution.
 All products are processed directly from the Level-0 product.
 Each mode can potentially generate Level-1 SLC, Level-1 GRD and Level-2 Ocean products.
-For WV mode, the Level-0 and Level-1 products are not distributed.
-Level-2 OWS component is not available from the TOPSAR modes.
+For Wave (WV) mode, the Level-0 and Level-1 products are not distributed.
+Level-2 Ocean Swell Spectra (OSW) component is not available from the TOPSAR modes.

-The naming convention is explained in the graphic at right (click for a larger image).
-For more data information, see the Sentinel-1 Data & Imagery page.
+The naming convention is explained in the graphic below.
+For more data information, see the Sentinel-1 Data and Imagery page.

 You must be logged in to Vertex in order to download Sentinel-1 data from ASF.
-To use the bulk download feature in Vertex, we recommend using Firefox with DownThemAll.
-If you don't already have a user account at ASF, please click here to create one.
+If you don’t already have a user account at ASF, please create one on Earthdata.

-To filter by data product, use the drop-down menu titled <Add to Queue by type...> at the bottom of the results column.
+To filter by data product, use the drop-down menu titled at the bottom of the results column.
 Use the menu to select only those products you want added to your download queue.
-The <Find> bar, at the top of the results column, lets you filter your results by typing in key words displayed in the granule description, such as path or flight direction.
+The bar, at the top of the results column, lets you filter your results by typing in keywords displayed in the granule description, such as path or flight direction.

-For more detailed sorting, use the <Add to Queue by type...> and <Find> features, and add the results to your download queue.
-Click the <Download Metadata (.csv)> button, and import the resulting file into a spreadsheet.
-Use the tools in your spreadsheet to sort the metadata--for example, by polarization.
-Copy and paste the resulting granule names into the <Granule List> window to the left of the map and click <Search>.
+For more detailed sorting, use the and features, and add the results to your download queue.
+Click the button, and import the resulting file into a spreadsheet.
+Use the tools in your spreadsheet to sort the metadata — for example, by polarization.
+Copy and paste the resulting granule names into the window to the left of the map and click .